iglpdc/2014-01-13-uri/06-version-control/local.md

 them into the stage to make a version; for this you also use `add`

 ```
+$ echo "Some text for the introduction" >> intro.txt
 $ git add intro.txt
 ```